oliveroneill/todserver/README.md

 Here you'll configure the `apikey` key from Firebase for `android` and `key_path` for `ios` to point to a .p12 certificate for APNS.

-You may also be required to specify a token for APNS if setting the server up with a production certificate.
-The token will be your bundle identifier.
+You may also be required to specify a topic for APNS if setting the server up with a production certificate.
+The topic will be your bundle identifier.
 This should be set in `tripwatcher/main.go` in the `sendNotification` function.

 ## Development